 Employees that work in the Netherlands on a temporary basis may sometimes continue to contribute to the social security in the country in which the employer is based.
 The employer, not the employee, must apply for the A1 statement, formerly referred to as the (E)101, to prove that the employee contributes social security elsewhere.

-6. Check whether the employees must enrol with Dutch health insurance
+6. Check whether the employees must enroll with Dutch health insurance

 If the employer cannot obtain an A1 statement for the employee, the employee must contribute to social security in the Netherlands.
 The employer must withhold the necessary contributions from the employee’s wages, and the employees must also enrol with the healthcare system in the Netherlands.